E. Mavis Hetherington: Virginia Longitudinal Study of Divorce and Remarriage.

 In 1972, Hetherington and colleagues started the 20-year Longitudinal Study of Divorce and Remarriage.
 Hetherington followed 450 families who had children that were four years old and lived in Virginia.
 Today, some of those children are adults and have also been divorced or remarried.
 This has allowed Hetherington to study the effects of divorce and remarriage through generations.
 Numerous follow up studies have also been completed from this data.
 Findings have caused controversy and a new perspective on divorce, remarriage, and families.
 Hetherington and colleagues found that divorce is devastating but not as devastating as most theorists have concluded.
 She also discovered that divorce can't be looked at as a single event but must be viewed as a process of transitions and perspectives from the entire family.
 Hetherington concluded that social interactions of the family will affect the outcomes of divorce and remarriage and variations of outcomes must be acknowledged.

-Late life
+Later life and death

-Because of her husband's illness, Hetherington retired in 1999 after 29 years at the University of Virginia, but her research continues through the students she mentored.
+Because of her husband's illness, Hetherington retired in 1999 after 29 years at the University of Virginia, but her research continued through the students she mentored.

+E. Mavis Hetherington died on July 21, 2023, at the age of 96.